arriyaz/Bioinfo_scripts/linux/tips_and_tricks.md

 ```bash
 echo "F12 Terminal" > ~/.config/nautilus/scripts-accels
 ```
+**Then close File Manager Windows and Reopen them.** Now press **F12** and the terminal should open in current directory.
-**Now restart your computer**.
+If shortcut key doesn't work **restart your computer**.
 Then upon pressing **F12** button you will find that the terminal will open in the current active directory.